• Skip to Information Toolbar

 Goal One

-Our goal is to increase student achievement in ELA from the RISE assessment to 37% from 27% proficiency the previous year with a special focus on our TSI group of students with disabilities, ESL and African American students.
+Our goal is to increase student proficiency on all RISE assessments (ELA, Math, Science, and Writing) by 3% from the 2025 assessment year to the 2026 assessment year with a special focus on our CSI group of students with disabilities.

 Goal Two